 Housing and Meals

 Students will be accommodated in one of 6 on-campus residence halls.
 All students will be in shared accommodation, and it is a firm rule that they will be sharing with a local student.
-The facilities are excellent, with several very pleasant-looking common rooms, quiet study spaces and attractive rooms (though possibly a little cramped), and shared kitchen facilities.
-Students will be responsible for their own meals.
+The facilities are excellent, with several very pleasant-looking common rooms, quiet study spaces and attractive rooms (though possibly a little cramped).
+The University DOES NOT OPERATE any meal plan (Students will be responsible for their own meals).
+There is a student cafeteria and a full service Chinese restaurant on campus that provides a variety of inexpensive meals.
+There are also many restaurants in the neighborhood off campus.

 LU provides superb support services including the Buddy Program, whereby each incoming exchange student is paired with a local student prior to arrival, and for the entirety of their stay.
 In addition the comprehensive orientation program includes, at no extra cost, excursions during the first three weekends of each semester, of each semester to Lamma Island and to various landmarks (Victoria Peak, Stanley Market, Star Ferry, etc.) in downtown Hong Kong.